How to Create a Volunteer Handbook for Your Nonprofit

 - Program coordinator contact information for secure communication

-Once you’ve got your first handbook edited and ready to go, you can either print it or create an online PDF for your website.
-This is the most affordable option.
-With an online PDF, you can distribute the handbook via email, social media or your website.
+Once you've got your first handbook edited and ready to go, you can either print it or create an online PDF for your website.
+PDF is the most affordable option.
+With an online PDF, you can distribute the handbook via email, social media, or your website.
+Having the manual in virtual form makes it much easier to update frequently too.